Senegal entry requirements for Peru passport holders

 5

-At Dakar's Blaise Diagne International Airport (DSS), proceed to immigration.
-Present your passport with the visa, your return ticket, and proof of accommodation.
-The officer will stamp you in.
-Keep your visa page accessible — don't bury it in your bag.
+At Blaise Diagne International Airport (DSS), go through immigration.
+Present your passport with the visa, your yellow fever certificate, and be ready to show proof of accommodation or return ticket if asked.
+Have your documents handy in your carry-on.

 Download Senegal Entry Checklist